HugoPeters1024/hs-sleuth/README.md

 ## Current Capabilities

 - GHC >= 8.4 support
-- Core pretty printer
+- Haskell like Core pretty printer
-- Phase scrolling
+- Easy phase scrolling
 - Side by side view of 2 or more captures
 - Variable highlighting for easy scope exploration
 - Variable renaming (generated names are often not informative)
 - Click to jump to phase of first occurrence
 - Click to query hoogle
 - Inspect which rewrite rules have fired in which order at each phase.
+- Extract the changes from two captures

 ## Possible Future Capabilities/Goals